lgrosjean/dbt-argo/README.md

 ## Limitations

-- This version only support Google Cloud Storage as backend to store `manifest.json` and `dbt models` files to be executed.
+- This version only support Google Cloud Storage as backend to store **dbt artifacts** to be used by Argo as artifacts.
 - This version only support `CronWorkflow` and `Workflow` generation

 ## Usage